11 Fixes to Windows 11 Snipping Tool Not Working [100% Working]

 disable auto copy

-Fix 5.
+Fix 11.
 Uninstall and Reinstall Snipping Tool

 Due to a faulty update or other reasons, your Windows 11 Snipping Tool may be improperly installed.
 The faulty installation can cause the program to abort and should be replaced with a new version.

 Step 1.
-Choose Add or remove programs from the Start menu search.
+Choose Add or Remove programs from the Start menu search.

 Step 2.
 Scroll down to find the Snipping Tool, and select the Uninstall option to proceed with the removal from its three-dot menu.